JohnOCFII/johnocfii.github.io/assets/README.md

-This is the README for assests directory.
+This is the README for assets directory.